Jeffro80/Assessments_Analyser/README.md

 % figures in file names for extracted students are not always correct.
 E.g. .29 will be saved as '29%' due to rounding of floats.

+## Identify Expired Students Between X% and Y% Completion

+Identifies expired students that have passed within the provided % range of the course (inclusive) and have not had their entry on the Assessments_<Course_Code> tab of the Enrolments Google Sheet updated.
+Graduated students are removed from the output.

+### Required Files

+- Analysis File
+- Assessments Download File
+- Graduation Dates File

+### Notes

+% figures in file names for extracted students are not always correct.
+E.g. .29 will be saved as '29%' due to rounding of floats.
+To select a specific % (e.g. 50%), use the desired % for both the minimum and maximum values (e.g. 0.5).

 ## Identify Expired Students 0% Completion

 Identifies expired students that have 0% of course completed and have not had their